Back at “MAC”: Changes in Statued Structures with an “Agenda”

 In my attempts of living in democracy, I have found that no matter what circumstances life can throw at you, it can always be a challenge if the right people in power are not abiding to the rules and regulations.

-Although helping bring some community members who are not well represented in hierarchy, my elders and I brought thousands of the the Canadian Filipinos to visit the Burlington Haber Recreation centre last year to help celebrate a community national wide sporting event.
-Though being shunned by Mayor Goldring who lost the election to Mayor Marianne Meed, I have yet not received my meeting on why I did not receive my grant of this year in art and community.
+In addition, I am still waiting to hear from Mayor Marianne Meed, on why I have not received my meeting on why I did not receive my grant for Art and Community 2019.
 I personally have met others who have received their grant and know for a fact they did not fulfill all the criteria.
 It goes to show if you are not with the in crowd, you will always be fighting.